São Paulo (state): Republican era

 Meanwhile, the Brazilian monarchy had fallen in 1889.
 A feudalistic regime, the new republic had friends only among the sugar planters of the Northeast, whose dominance Paulistanos, among others, despised.
 In 1891, a new federal constitution, which delegated power to the states, was approved.
 The new coffee elite saw its chance.
 São Paulo ironed out a power-sharing understanding—known as the "café com leite" (coffee-and-milk) deal—with dairy-rich Minas Gerais, Brazil's other dominant state.
 Together, they held a virtual lock on federal power.
 Brazilian politics now became a favourite pastime of the once-rebellious Paulistanos, who sent several presidents to Rio de Janeiro—including Prudente de Morais, Brazil's first civilian president, who took office in 1894.

 Plantation labor was needed—this time for coffee, not sugar.
 Slavery had been fading since the import of enslaved Africans was outlawed in 1850.
 São Paulo, thanks to such figures as Luiz Gama (a former slave), was a center of abolitionism.
 In 1888, Brazil abolished slavery (it was the last country in the Americas to do so) and the freed African-Brazilians who had been helping build the nation were then forced to beg for their jobs back, working for food and shelter only because of the failure of the system to integrate them as equal citizens with Euro-Brazilians.
 In an effort to "bleach the race", as the nation's leaders feared Brazil was becoming a "black country", Spanish, Portuguese and Italian nationals were given incentives to become farm workers in São Paulo.
 The state government was so eager to bring in European immigrants that it paid for their trips and provided varying levels of subsidy.

 By 1893, foreigners made up over 55 percent of São Paulo's population.
 Fearing oversupply, the government applied the brakes briefly in 1899; then the boom resumed.
 From 1908, the Japanese arrived in great numbers, many destined for the plantations on fixed-term contracts.
 By 1920, São Paulo was Brazil's second-largest city; a half-century before, it had been just the tenth-largest.
-Immigration and migration of Paulistas from other towns as well as Nordestinos and citizens from other states, the coffee industry, and modernization through the manufacturing of textiles, car and airplane parts, as well as food and technological industries, construction, fashion, and services transformed the greater São Paulo area into a thriving megalopolis and one of the world's greatest multiethnic regions.
+Immigration and migration of Paulistas from other towns as citizens from other states of Brazil, the coffee industry, and modernization through the manufacturing of textiles, car and airplane parts, as well as food and technological industries, construction, fashion, and services transformed the greater São Paulo area into a thriving megalopolis and one of the world's greatest multiethnic regions.